nic0michael/RabbitMQProducerMicroservice/POC.md

 ## What will be Demonstrated

 ### Running on a Linux Server
-We will be demonstrating This Microvervice running on a Linux server
+We will be demonstrating This Microservice running on a Linux server

 Connecting to a RabbitMQ Server running running on the same Linux server